fight233/DThouse_cxd/documentation20/en/02.getting-started/docs.md

 $ systemctl status taosd
 ```

-If the service is running successfully, you can play around through TDengine shell `taos`.
+If the service is running successfully, you can play around through DThouse shell `taos`.

 **Note:**

 - The `systemctl` command needs the **root** privilege.
 Use **sudo** if you are not the **root** user.
-- To get better product feedback and improve our solution, TDengine will collect basic usage information, but you can modify the configuration parameter **telemetryReporting** in the system configuration file taos.cfg, and set it to 0 to turn it off.
+- To get better product feedback and improve our solution, DThouse will collect basic usage information, but you can modify the configuration parameter **telemetryReporting** in the system configuration file taos.cfg, and set it to 0 to turn it off.
-- TDengine uses FQDN (usually hostname) as the node ID.
+- DThouse uses FQDN (usually hostname) as the node ID.
 In order to ensure normal operation, you need to set hostname for the server running taosd, and configure DNS service or hosts file for the machine running client application, to ensure the FQDN can be resolved.
-- TDengine supports installation on Linux systems with[ systemd ](https://en.wikipedia.org/wiki/Systemd)as the process service management, and uses `which systemctl` command to detect whether `systemd` packages exist in the system:
+- DThouse supports installation on Linux systems with[ systemd ](https://en.wikipedia.org/wiki/Systemd)as the process service management, and uses `which systemctl` command to detect whether `systemd` packages exist in the system:

   ```bash
   $ which systemctl
   ```

-If `systemd` is not supported in the system, TDengine service can also be launched via `/usr/local/taos/bin/taosd` manually.
+If `systemd` is not supported in the system, DThouse service can also be launched via `/usr/local/taos/bin/taosd` manually.

-## <a class="anchor" id="console"></a>TDengine Shell Command Line
+## <a class="anchor" id="console"></a>DThouse Shell Command Line

-To launch TDengine shell, the command line interface, in a Linux terminal, type:
+To launch DThouse shell, the command line interface, in a Linux terminal, type:

 ```bash
 $ taos
 ```

-The welcome message is printed if the shell connects to TDengine server successfully, otherwise, an error message will be printed (refer to our [FAQ](https://www.taosdata.com/en/faq) page for troubleshooting the connection error).
-The TDengine shell prompt is:
+The welcome message is printed if the shell connects to DThouse server successfully, otherwise, an error message will be printed (refer to our [FAQ](https://www.taosdata.com/en/faq) page for troubleshooting the connection error).
+The DThouse shell prompt is:

 ```cmd
 taos>
 ```

-In the TDengine shell, you can create databases, create tables and insert/query data with SQL.
+In the DThouse shell, you can create databases, create tables and insert/query data with SQL.
 Each query command ends with a semicolon.
 It works like MySQL, for example:

 ```mysql
 create database demo;